Real non-abelian mixed Hodge structures for quasi-projective varieties: formality and splitting: Introduction

-For non-nilpotent topological spaces, the rational homotopy type is too crude an invariant to recover much information, so schematic homotopy types were introduced in \cite{chaff}, based on ideas from \cite{pursuingstacks}. \cite{htpy} showed how to recover the groups $\pi_n(X)\ten_{\Z}\R$ from schematic homotopy types for very general topological spaces, and also introduced the intermediate notion of relative Malcev homotopy type, simultaneously generalising both rational and schematic homotopy types.
+For non-nilpotent topological spaces, the rational homotopy type is too crude an invariant to recover much information, so schematic homotopy types were introduced in \cite{chaff}, based on ideas from \cite{pursuingstacks}. \cite{htpy} showed how to recover the groups $\pi_n(X)\ten_{\Z}\R$ from schematic homotopy types for very general topological spaces, and also introduced the intermediate notion of relative Malcev homotopy type, simultaneously generalising both rational and schematic homotopy types, and giving the higher homotopical generalisation of Hain's relative Malcev fundamental groups from \cite{hainrelative}.
+In Corollary \ref{unipfibs} we will see how relative Malcev homotopy types govern the variation of rational homotopy types in a fibration.

-In \cite{mhs}, the notions of mixed Hodge and mixed twistor structures on real relative Malcev homotopy types were introduced, and were constructed for homotopy types of compact K\"ahler manifolds. \cite{mhs} also introduced an important class of MHS or MTS --- those which are $\SL_2$-split or $\cS$-split.
-These split on tensoring with the ring $\cS:= \R[x]$ whose Hodge filtration on $\cS\ten_{\R}\Cx$ is given by powers of $(x-i)$.
-It was then shown in \cite{mhs} that any $\cS$-split MHS or MTS on relative Malcev homotopy types gives rise to MHS or MTS on the relative Malcev homotopy groups, with the latter also being $\cS$-split.
-Adapting \cite{DGMS} gave rise to an $\cS$-splitting of the MHS and MTS for homotopy types of compact K\"ahler manifolds, and hence $\cS$-split MHS/MTS on the homotopy groups.
+Since their inception, one of the main goals of schematic homotopy types has been to define and construct mixed Hodge structures.
+This programme was initiated in \cite{KPS}, and continued in \cite{KTP}.
+Although the structures in \cite{KTP} have important consequences, such as proving that the image of the Hurewicz map is a sub-Hodge structure, they are too weak to give rise to mixed Hodge structures on the homotopy groups, and disagree with the weight filtration on rational homotopy groups defined in \cite{Morgan} (see Remark \ref{ktpwgt}).

+In this paper, we take an alternative approach, giving a new notion of mixed Hodge structures on schematic (and relative Malcev) homotopy types which is compatible with \cite{Hainhodge} and \cite{Morgan}.
+These often yield mixed Hodge structures on the full homotopy groups $\pi_n(X,x_0)$ (rather than just on rational homotopy groups).
+In Corollaries \ref{kmhspin} and \ref{kmhspinanal} we show not only that the homotopy types of compact K\"ahler manifolds naturally carry such mixed Hodge structures, but also that they also split and become formal on tensoring with $\cS$.
+The structure in \cite{KTP} can then be understood as an invariant of the $\cS$-splitting, rather than of the MHS itself (Remark \ref{ktpcf}).
+Corollary \ref{kvmhspin} shows that these MHS become variations of mixed Hodge structure as the basepoint varies.

+When studying topological invariants of smooth varieties, it is often too much to expect a mixed Hodge structure to appear.
+For this reason, Simpson introduced mixed twistor structures in \cite{MTS} as a weaker notion.
+Essentially, these arise because not every semisimple local system underlies a variation of Hodge structures.
+We use a slight refinement of Simpson's notion (Definition \ref{realMTSdef}), utilising real rather than complex structures.

+We then construct mixed Hodge and mixed twistor structures for relative Malcev homotopy types of quasi-projective varieties (Theorems \ref{qmts} and \ref{qmhs}), but only when the monodromy around the divisor is trivial.
+Theorem \ref{unitmhs} addresses a more general case, allowing unitary monodromy around the divisor.